What is a "site of practice?"

-- Direct patient care vs. observation.
+- Observation.
 If it's observation only, then no site of practice is required.
 But if there is work on protocols or other clinical procedures, there may be some risk and it's better to seek SOP approval.

 - Research.
-If the activity is research, the SOP review is not required.
-But if there is clinical work outside of research, then SOP approval is required.
+If the activity is research, and IRB approval from the host institution has been obtained, SOP review is not required.
+If there is clinical work outside of research, then SOP approval is required.

 Patient Residential Sites

 Under certain conditions, SOP approval is not required for Patient Residential Sites.
 See the Patient Residential Site Visit Policy for further information.

 “Patient Residential Sites” include, but are not limited to, personal residences, adult family homes, assisted living facilities, skilled nursing facilities, and other licensed care facilities, where a patient resides.
 Patient Residential Sites do not include hospitals, hospital-based clinics, or freestanding physician clinics.